nhannguyen95/algorithms/what-to-prepare/algorithms/shortest-paths.md

 Initially, s.d = 0, v.d = ∞.

-The process of *relax* an edge (u, v): testing whether can improve the shortest path to v so far by going through u and, if so, update v.d and v.parent:
+The process of *relax* an edge (u, v): testing whether we can improve the shortest path to v so far by going through u and, if so, update v.d and v.parent:

 ```
 RELAX(u, v, w)